fkyros/fdf/README.md

 - aliasing (staircasing) effect: distortion that happens when a signal is reconstructed in a smaller resolution than the original sample

-- bits per pixel (bpp): the amount of color information contained in each pixel in an image
+- bits per pixel (bpp): the amount of color information contained in each pixel in an image. also called 'depth of image'

 - size line: number of bytes used to store one line of the image in memory